flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetRegistrationCode
-### Gets a registration code used to register a CA certificate with AWS IoT.
+> Gets a registration code used to register a CA certificate with AWS IoT.<br/>

 #### Input Parameters
 * `Action` - _required_